 Notably, during this same period, the emergence of nonprofit public interest journalism began to provide an alternative for organizations seeking to provide investigative and community news.
 These nonprofit media organizations, to name a few, include the Voice of San Diego (2005), MinnPost (2007), ProPublica (2008), the Texas Tribune (2009) and SF Public Press (2009).

 In December 2009, the El Paso Community Foundation acquired Newspaper Tree with the goal of establishing the project as an independent, nonpartisan, public interest nonprofit media organization benefiting the El Paso-Juárez borderlands.
-In April 2013, Newspaper Tree received its 501(c)(3) status from the IRS and, in July 2013, began operating as an independent nonprofit media organization.

 The historic Newspaper Tree